 Fortunately, athlete’s foot can be extremely receptive to home treatment.
 Here are 10 home treatments that are known to be effective.

 There are a number of over-the-counter (OTC) treatments available for athlete’s foot.
 These can come as powders, sprays, ointments, and lotions.
 Many cases of athlete’s foot respond well to OTC treatments and may never require other options.
 You can apply these treatments directly to the affected area, and use them for at least one week after symptoms resolve to prevent the infection from immediately returning.

-Hydrogen peroxide can effectively kill the fungus on the surface level of the foot, as well as any surface bacteria that could cause an infection.
+Hydrogen peroxide can on the surface level of the foot, as well as any surface bacteria that could cause an infection.

 Pour hydrogen peroxide directly onto the affected area.
 Note that it may sting, and it should bubble, especially if you have open wounds.
 Do this twice daily until the infection subsides.

-Tea tree oil has incredible antifungal and antibacterial properties, which is part of the reason it’s commonly used to treat many fungal infections (including both ringworm and candidiasis).
-One study suggested that tea tree oil can be just as effective at treating athlete’s foot as tolnaftate, another commonly used treatment.
+Tea tree oil has incredible antifungal and antibacterial properties, which is part of the reason it’s commonly used to treat many fungal infections (including both ringworm and candidiasis). that tea tree oil can be just as effective at treating athlete’s foot as tolnaftate, another commonly used treatment.

 To treat athlete’s foot, mix a carrier oil like warm coconut oil with tea tree oil for a concentration of between 25-50 percent tea tree oil.
 Apply it to the affected area between two and four times a day.

 Both neem oil and neem leaf extracts have that can help to fight athlete’s foot.
 You can apply the neem oil (or extract) directly to the affected area two to three times a day, massaging it into the skin.
 This can also be helpful for treating infections that develop under the toenails.